lakshits11/react-food-website/README.md

 # REACT FOOD WEBSITE

-This is a food website built using ReactJS.
+This is a food website built using React.